Why positive thinking doesn’t work

 Frustrating isn’t it!

 Thinking positive is all very well and good when you feel good.
-But when you feel a wreck or you are worried or feel like your back is up against the wall, thinking positive can be an impossible task.
+But when you feel worried and anxious or feel like your back is up against the wall, thinking positive can be an impossible task.

 Why?
 Because the mind and the body aren’t working together as one.